 We stopped in town for coffee and double-checked our route.
 While we were mentally preparing to push forward 15 miles, or so, we knew that we might stop earlier in a town called Mendata where, rumor had it, the hostel had a washer and a dryer.
 We had yet to get our clothes completely dry, so this sounded like a heavenly luxury.

 Right out of Mendata, we somehow took a wrong turn.
 It is not unusual on The Way to be guided by a yellow arrow through personal property or on a rather overgrown pathway.
-The route is tended by locals and volunteers, so you take what you can get!
+This is understandable considering that much of the waymarking is done by locals on a volunteer basis.

 Anyway, we didn’t think much of the meandering path we were on until it started to go straight uphill while the overbrush grew higher and higher and the path grew narrower and narrower.
 About halfway up the hill as I was hacking at the brush with my walking stick to clear a path, I knew we had taken a wrong turn.

 I heard Lizz hollering for me, so I waited and watched while she hacked her way toward me.
 We weren’t quite laughing yet.
 The thorns were ripping into our clothes and we had no idea how much longer this path would lead uphill.
 One thing we did know: we had gone too far to turn back.